Assistant Chief of Police & Chief of Operations

-Lieutenant Colonel Matt Carper is the Assistant Chief of the Dayton Police Department in charge of Operations.
-Carper has been with the Dayton Police Department since graduating the Dayton Police Academy in 1992, and served as a patrol officer in the Second District as well as an appointment to the Special Weapons and Tactics Team (SWAT).
+Lieutenant Colonel Eric Henderson is the Assistant Chief – Chief of Operations of the Dayton Police Department.
+He has been with the Dayton Police Department since graduating the Dayton Police Academy in 1999.
+Prior to being promoted, he served as a patrol officer and field-training officer in the West Patrol Operations Division.
+He was also assigned to various investigative positions in the Narcotics Bureau.

 Patrol Operation Divisions